-Many of the curriculum materials are currently not available through Search@UW, so browsing these materials is highly recommended.
-The library is currently working toward collecting all the curriculum materials currently being used in the Superior School District.
+Many of the curriculum materials are currently not available in the Library Catalog, so browsing these materials is highly recommended.
+The library's focus is on collecting curriculum materials currently being used in the Superior School District.

-Additional books useful for teaching and education may be found in the General Collection and Reference Collection.
-You may also request titles from other libraries via Resource Sharing or Interlibrary Loan.
+Additional books useful for teaching and education may be found in the General Collection and Reference collection.

 Items are shelved according to the Library of Congress Classification system.
 Use this key to find which shelves you would like to browse.